lierdakil/pandoc-crossref/README.md

 * `i` -- object number, possibly with chapter number (if `chapter=True`)
 * `t` -- object caption, as given in source Markdown

+Please note that at the moment, templates are not supported with LaTeX/PDF output.

 ### Settings file